Agricultural-Robotics-Bonn/agrobot-BUP-ST20/README.md

 ## Running for ByteTrack and Our Tracker for MOT

+## Running the evaluation once txt files have been created

 ## The hyper-parameters and the repositories for the different state-of-the-art tracking techniques